lerndevops/ansible/architecture/README.md

 ![Connectivity](https://github.com/lerndevops/ansible/blob/master/static/Connectivity.PNG)

-### Ansible has a very simple architecture as they believe in simplicity.
-Its main components are Inventory, Playbook, and modules
+## Ansible has a very simple architecture

 1) `Inventory`: is a text file where we save the host information that we want to manage using Ansible.
 The default location of the inventory file is /etc/ansible/hosts.